PreLease/community-data-reports/Data Reports/Minneapolis/Error/Error ReadMe.md

 ### Current Minneapolis Rental Data  Error Log:

 For the Minneapolis Rental Housing Report, I have used two open datasets from Minneapolis open data portal [Active Rental Licenses](https://opendata.minneapolismn.gov/datasets/cityoflakes::active-rental-licenses/about) and  [Assessors Parcel Data 2021](https://opendata.minneapolismn.gov/datasets/assessors-parcel-data-2021/explore).

-I have found errors on the datatable including the tax identification number.
-I encourage appropiate government officials to look at the respective tables and correct them in your database. **These corrections will make sure that data is high quality and there would be conflicts for internal reporting**
+I have found errors on the datatable including the tax identification number (TID or apn).
+I encourage appropiate government officials to look at the respective tables and correct them in your database. **High quality clean data is important for accuracy and reduce conflicts for internal reporting**

 **Please feel free to email me at anayeem1@gmail.com if you questions**